 We’ll look at each of these steps in much more detail in the section below.

-INCIDENT INVESTIGATIONS: A CLOSER LOOK AT EACH STEP
+SECTION 3: HOW TO CONDUCT AN INCIDENT INVESTIGATION: A CLOSER LOOK AT EACH STEP

 Gather the Necessary People to Lead and Take Part in the Investigation